PreibischLab/BigStitcher/README.md

 No hand contact or touching are required.

 Controlling BigDataViewer panel with hand gesture:
-- Right hand used for Rotation and translation
+- Right hand used for Rotation and translation.
 - Left hand used for zooming to the data.
+- To reset transformation keep right hand without movement for 3 sec.